SmarterApp/RDW_Documentation/deploy/Deployment.AWS.md

 size should be coordinated with the Redshift queue size (WLM concurrency).
 Know that a report request typically needs less than 10 queries so, if the queue size is greater than that, the consumer concurrency should be increased so the Redshift queue is saturated.
 A couple examples:
-    * Typical configuration.
+* Typical configuration
   * Redshift queue size = 12
   * Aggregate-report service pool size = 12
   * Aggregate-report consumer concurrency = 2
-    * Small configuration.
+* Small configuration
   * Redshift queue size = 6
   * Aggregate-report service pool size = 6
   * Aggregate-report consumer concurrency = 1
-    * Large configuration.
+* Large configuration
   * Redshift queue size = 30
   * Aggregate-report service pool size = 30
   * Aggregate-report consumer concurrency = 3
 * Large configuration, alternate (not extensively tested)
   * Redshift queue size = 30
   * Aggregate-report service pods = 2
   * Aggregate-report service pool size = 15
   * Aggregate-report consumer concurrency = 2